SonPamungkas/goth-mommy/README.md

    - `minSignal = Max(0.0001, (origMinSignal - RCS) / detectionMult)`
    - This ensures that high-altitude, large-RCS targets drop the detection threshold to near zero, guaranteeing the radar picks them up far beyond vanilla limits.

-## Performance Optimization
+## Performance & Mod Optimization
 GOTH is built for maximum frame rates.
 It uses zero-allocation Memory Pointers (`FieldRefAccess`) to directly manipulate the radar's physics struct without boxing/unboxing overhead, avoiding garbage collection (GC) stutter entirely.
 It completely eliminates hierarchy scans (`GetComponentInParent`) in the hot path.
+With the added bonus of compatibility with any modded and future radar-emitting unit.

 ## Configuration
 By default, the mod runs silently for maximum performance.
 If you want to see the real-time math of every single radar ping: